AliMehraji/MinIO-Tutorial/Vagrant-Minio-Infra/README.md

 Vagrant VMs IPs :

-> It Depends On Host Virtualization `qemu/kvm` IP Ranges by default or it could be changed.
+> It Depends On Host Virtualization `qemu/kvm` IP Range. it could be changed.
 >
 > To find the ip range (by default the link name is `virbr0`) , invoke `ip addr show virbr0`.